google/truth/faq.md

 If not, you can use one of the methods without static import.

+NOTE: for this reason, you should generally avoid defining a static `assertThat()` method which accepts one of the built-in [supported types](https://truth.dev/known_types).
+If you need to add additional assertions about a built-in type, we recommend choosing a different name for your entrypoint (e.g., `assertThatJson(String)`).

 Also, note that if you define a method inside your test class named `assertThat`, you will *NOT* be able to static import `Truth.assertThat`.
 Similarly, if you extend `org.junit.Assert` (to avoid needing to static import